-I took my first yoga class when I was 17, and over the last 20 years my mat has been a source of comfort and support.
+“I took my first yoga class when I was 17, and over the last 23 years my mat has been a source of comfort and support.
 Living in London for 33 years gave me access to train and learn with some of the top teachers in the world.
 I was able to try a huge variety of styles and approaches.
-It was a great experience and as often as I can, I travel back to London to top up my trainings.
+It was a great experience and as often as I can, I travel back to London to continue to develop my own practice and teaching.

 2 months later I tried my first Anusara class at the Yoga Barn in Ubud, Bali.
 From the first class I noticed a change in me; The more I practiced, the more that surges of empathy would overwhelm me.
 The physical and philosophical principles of Anusara have helped me to be braver about opening my heart, through the good times, and the bad.

 Just as I was coming close to completing the Anusara Elements teacher training I met Anna Zorzou.
 She invited me to join the YogaWorks teacher training that she was running in Cyprus.
 I knew the standard of the YogaWorks training, and had trained with a few of the teachers, and just couldn't turn down the opportunity to study with Anna.
 7 months later I completed my third 200 hour Yoga teaching qualification.

-I've always been interested in massage.
-I would fell great after giving my friends and family massages, seeing how relaxed and comfortable they felt from my prodding and pressing.
-I learnt how to give indian head massages, when I was in Thailand and I fell in love with it.
+“I've always been interested in massage.
+I would feel great after giving my friends and family massages, seeing how relaxed and comfortable they felt from my prodding and pressing.
+I learnt how to give indian head massages, and when I was in Thailand and I fell in love with thai massages.
 After the first couple of massages I decided it was something I wanted to learn more about, so I travelled to Chiang Mai and got a Thai massage qualification from the Old Medicine Hospital.